 Ingredient Notes

-• Jalapeño – One small jalapeño gives this salsa a nice kick without overpowering it.
-Want less heat?
-Remove the seeds and ribs.
-Want more?
-Add another or try a serrano pepper.
+• Jalapeño – One small jalapeño gives you a nice kick without making it too spicy.
+If you’re not a fan of heat, just remove the seeds and ribs.
+If you want it spicier, throw in another jalapeño or use a serrano pepper instead.

-• Red onion – Finely diced red onion adds bite and brightness.
-If yours is extra sharp, soak the diced onion in cold water for 5 minutes to mellow the flavor.
+• Red onion – If your onion tastes really sharp, soak the diced pieces in cold water for 5 minutes before adding them to the salsa.
+It mellows out that bite.

 For the ingredient list with measurements, full instructions, printable recipe, and additional notes, please scroll down to the recipe card.